Going To The Source

 The revelation

-In response, Krishna says: “Listen!
-I shall explain to you My divine self-manifestations; those only that are prominent, for there is no end to My extent” (10:19).
 Then, in twenty-three verses he give a long list of those things in which the divine power is most clearly manifest.
 Many of them deal with things that are themselves symbols of divine powers rather than objective realities.
-To avoid wearying both you and me, I will select only those that are most pertinent to the questing yogi.
+(The Glossary defines the many names and terms, so I will not do so here.)

-“Of lights, I am the radiant sun” (10:21).
 The sun is the source of the energies that make evolution–physical, mental, and spiritual–possible.
 When liberated beings leave their bodies they rise into and through the sun, passing into realms of existence beyond any need for further birth in the material plane.
-The upanishads say that the sun is always vibrating with the subtle sound of Aom, and that those who meditate unceasingly on Aom will easily pass through the portal of the sun into higher life.
-(See Pranava Yoga regarding this.)
+The Chandogya Upanishad says: “Even as a great extending highway runs between two villages, this one and that yonder, even so the rays of the sun go to both these worlds, this one and that yonder.
+They start from the yonder sun and enter into the nadis.
+They start from the nadis and enter into the yonder sun.”
+(Chandogya Upanishad 8.6.2).

-“I am the mind: I am consciousness of beings” (10:22).
 The path to God, then, lies in the mind and in the awareness (consciousness) that lies behind the mind.
-Through meditation we experience that consciousness more and more until it encompasses Divinity Itself.
+Through meditation we experience that consciousness more and more until it encompasses Divinity itself.

-“Of all knowledge, the knowledge of the supreme Self” (10:32).
-For to know the Supreme Self–Brahman–is to attain permanent union with It.
+Krishna says he is the knowledge of the Self, for to know the Supreme Self–Brahman–is to attain permanent union with It.

 The conclusion